Stuart Erwin: Television career

 In 1950, Erwin made the transition to television, in which he starred in Trouble with Father, which was retitled The Stu Erwin Show, with his co-star and real-life wife June Collyer.
 In 1963–1964, he played Otto King on The Greatest Show on Earth.

 Erwin guest-starred on Crossroads, Angel, Bonanza, The Donna Reed Show, Straightaway, Gunsmoke and Our Man Higgins.

-Erwin made four guest appearances on Perry Mason, including the role of murderer Clem P. "Sandy" Sandover in the 1962 episode "The Case of the Double-Entry Mind" and murderer Everett Stanton in the 1964 episode "The Case of the Scandalous Sculptor".
+Erwin made four guest appearances on Perry Mason, including the role of Clem P. "Sandy" Sandover in the 1962 episode "The Case of the Double-Entry Mind" and Everett Stanton in the 1964 episode "The Case of the Scandalous Sculptor".

 Erwin guest-starred on Father Knows Best in the episode titled "Family Contest" in the role of Mr. Hensley and on The Andy Griffith Show, season 1, episode 8, portraying Tom Silby who was presumed dead, but returned to town after a two-year absence.

 Personal life

 Erwin married actress June Collyer on July 22, 1931, in Yuma, Arizona.
+Together they had two children, including producer Stuart Erwin Jr. (1932–2014).

 Death

-Erwin died of a heart attack on December 21, 1967 in Beverly Hills, Los Angeles, California, at age 64 and was interred at the Chapel of the Pines Crematory in Los Angeles.
+Erwin died of a heart attack on December 21, 1967, in Beverly Hills, California, at age 64.
+He was interred at the Chapel of the Pines Crematory in Los Angeles.